 (11) \$74,000 of the accident account--state appropriation and \$74,000 of the medical aid--state appropriation are provided solely for implementation of Engrossed Substitute Senate Bill No. 5915 (notices to employers).
-If the bill is not enacted by June 30, 2007, the amounts provided in this subsection shall
+If the bill is not enacted by June 30, 2007, the amounts provided in this subsection shall lapse.

-- (12) \$605,000 of the accident account--state appropriation for fiscal year 2008 is provided solely for a study of the incidence of permanent total disability pensions in the state's workers' compensation system.
+(12) \$605,000 of the accident account--state appropriation for fiscal year 2008 is provided solely for a study of the incidence of permanent total disability pensions in the state's workers' compensation system.
 To conduct the study, the department shall contract with an independent researcher that has demonstrated expertise in workers' compensation systems.
-When selecting the independent researcher, the department shall consult the labor and business members of the workers' compensation advisory committee and, if the labor and business members of the workers' compensation advisory committee agree on a particular independent researcher, the department shall select that independent researcher.
-The study must consider causes of the recent increase in permanent total disability cases, future anticipated permanent total disability trends, a comparison of Washington's permanent total disability claims experience and injured workers with other states and jurisdictions, the impact of the standard for finding workers employable on the incidence of permanent total disability pensions, and the impact of vocational rehabilitation under RCW 51.32.095 on the incidence of permanent total disability The department shall report to the workers' pensions. compensation advisory committee, the house of representatives commerce and labor committee, and the senate labor, commerce, research and development committee on the results of the study on or before July 1, 2008.
-(13) \$1,089,000 of the accident account--state appropriation - and \$192,000 of the medical aid account--state appropriation are provided solely for implementation of chapter 27, Laws of 2007 - (ESHB 2171, crane safety).
+When selecting the independent researcher, the department shall consult the labor and business members of the workers' compensation advisory committee and, if the labor and business members of the workers' compensation advisory committee and, if the labor and business members of the workers' compensation advisory committee and, if the labor and business members of the workers' compensation advisory committee and, if the labor and business members of the workers' compensation advisory committee and, if the labor and business members of the workers' compensation advisory committee and, if the labor and business members of the workers' compensation advisory committee and, if the labor and business members of the workers' compensation advisory committee and, if the labor and business members of the workers' compensation advisory committee and, if the labor and business members of the workers' compensation advisory committee and independent researcher.
+The study must consider causes of the recent increase in permanent total disability cases, future anticipated permanent total disability trends, a comparison of Washington's permanent total disability claims experience and injured workers with other states and jurisdictions, the impact of the standard for finding workers employable on the incidence of permanent total disability pensions, and the impact of vocational rehabilitation under RCW 51.32.095 on the incidence of permanent total disability pensions.
+The department shall report to the workers'

+compensation advisory committee, the house of representatives commerce and labor committee, and the senate labor, commerce, research and development committee on the results of the study on or before July 1, 2008.

+(13) \$1,089,000 of the accident account--state appropriation and \$192,000 of the medical aid account--state appropriation are provided solely for implementation of chapter 27, Laws of 2007 (ESHB 2171, crane safety).